Ivonne320/ivonne320.github.io/_includes/services.md

 <ul style="margin:0 0 5px;">
     <li>
         The above course project is extended as a research project at <a href="https://www.epfl.ch/labs/vita/" target="_blank">VITA</a>, where we improved keypoint downsampling strategy to facilitate the lane pose learning.
 This 2D task achieved on-par performance with state-of-the-art 2D methods on <a href="https://github.com/The-OpenROAD-Project/OpenLane" target="_blank">OpenLane</a>, as reported by <a href="https://arxiv.org/abs/2203.11089" target="_blank">PersFormer</a> .
-For 3D detection, we combined this method with dense depth estimation, for which we finetuned for better performance in outdoor super-deep scenes.
+For 3D detection, we combined this method with dense depth estimation, for which we finetuned with sparse depth annotations, achieving better performance in outdoor super-deep scenes.
         <br><br>
         <video width="400" height="240" controls>
             <source src="../assets/img/lane_no_watermark.mp4" type="video/mp4">